 The data you collect during the sales cycle is going to allow you to optimize all areas of your sales process, but only when you’re tracking everything.

-Here’s a few important KPIs to consider.
+Here are a few important KPIs to consider.

 - Which lead magnets are generating the most qualified leads?